Geophysicist Jobs in USA with Visa Sponsorship

 Do geophysicist positions qualify for H-1B visa sponsorship?

-Yes, geophysicist roles consistently qualify as specialty occupations under H-1B regulations.
+Yes, geophysicist roles consistently qualify as specialty occupations under H-1B visa regulations.
 USCIS recognizes that geophysical analysis, seismic interpretation, and geological modeling require specialized scientific knowledge that can only be acquired through a bachelor's degree or higher in geophysics, geology, or related earth sciences.
 Energy companies and consulting firms regularly receive H-1B approvals for geophysicist positions.

 What degree do I need for geophysicist visa sponsorship?